Skip to main content

 Yes.
 If you add a file to your repo and do not want it to be tracked by Git, create a .gitignore file or use one cloned from your remote repository and add the filename, including the extension.

-.gitignore works only for files that are not already tracked by Git.
-If you add a file that is already tracked by Git to a .gitignore file, the file is still tracked by Git.
+.gitignore works only for files not already tracked by Git.
+If you add a file already tracked by Git to a .gitignore file, the file is still tracked by Git.

 Do Git folders support Git submodules?